Voices from the right: Best quotes from the Republican convention

-TAMPA, Florida (Reuters) - “College graduates should not have to live out their 20s in their childhood bedrooms, staring up at fading Obama posters and wondering when they can move out and get going with life. ...
+TAMPA, Fla., Aug 30 (Reuters) - “College graduates should not have to live out their 20s in their childhood bedrooms, staring up at fading Obama posters and wondering when they can move out and get going with life. ...
 If you’re feeling left out or passed by, you have not failed, your leaders have failed you.”

 - Republican vice presidential nominee Paul Ryan